gvwilson/sensibleadventures/nardica/nardica.md

 like the waves in her nightmare.
 She stopped for a moment to let her eyes adjust.

-To seaward lay the rusting hulk of the aircraft carrier that had driven itself aground a century before to create a seawall.
+To seaward lay the broken hulk of the carrier that had driven itself aground a century before to create a seawall.
 Dozens of ships and boats bobbed gently up and down in its lee.